Table of Contents

 The Big Print

-So I take it you are interested to check out our big print we printed with the Tesla Aluminium Filament?
+So I take it you are interested to check out our big print we printed with the Tesla Aluminum Filament?
 The model we used for this was Ghost Rider from Malix3Design.
 We chose this model because the motorbike would look great printed in aluminum.

 There wasn’t too much post processing on this model.
 The Tevo Tornado makes this 3D print look great with nearly perfect and smooth layer lines.
 You just need to give it a little sanding to get rid of some small lines.